 Students who demonstrate the need for assistance with English as an Additional Language (EAL) are taught English skills and conventions by the EAL teacher.

-Periodic excursions are held, some wholly in school hours and others running beyond normal school time.
-Students need to display satisfactory behaviour to take part in an excursion.
+Excursions are held, some within school hours and others running beyond normal school time.
 Every care is taken when planning these outings so that they will be enjoyable, educational and safe.
+The main camps during Primary school years are:

-Year 4 students will enjoy an overnight sleepover at the College in preparation for longer periods away from home in Years 5 and 6.
+- Sleepover camp (Year 4) Students enjoy an overnight sleepover at the college in preparation for longer periods away from home in Years 5 and 6.

-Year 5 students have an annual camp (Sovereign Hill in Ballarat), where they engage in learning and team building activities.
+- Sovereign Hill (Year 5) Students participate in the annual two night / three day camp at Sovereign Hill in Ballarat.
 The classroom teacher will send more information to parents at the beginning of each school year.

 To supplement their work at school, students will be required to complete homework.
 Senior primary students need to keep a record of this in their diary.
 Details will be sent home by the class teacher.